 Capital felonies are the most serious crimes, and Texas has some of the most severe penalties for capital felonies in the nation.
 This class of crime carries a penalty of a life sentence without the possibility of parole.
 Depending on the nature of the offense, a capital felony penalty can also result in a death sentence.

 Crimes classified as first-degree felonies carry some of the most serious penalties in the state of Texas.
-First-degree felonies are punishable by a sentence between 5 to 99 years in a Texas Department of Criminal Justice facility.
+First-degree felonies are punishable by a sentence of 5 to 99 years in a Texas Department of Criminal Justice facility.
 These crimes can also be punishable by fines up to $10,000.

 Second-degree felony offenses can be punishable by fines not exceeding $10,000.
 Under Texas law, individuals convicted of a second-degree felony must also serve between 2 and 20 years in state prison.